Please complete the form to email this item.

 Dated by Pollen to 15th century.

-Probably used to hold jewellery and other small, precious items (much smaller boxes have been described as intended specifically for rings.)
-An object with a vulnerable painted surface would probably have been protected by a specially made leather carrying case.
+Probably given as a love gift to be used to hold jewellery and other small, precious items (much smaller boxes have been described as intended specifically for rings.)
+An object with a vulnerable painted surface, as here, would itself probably have been protected by a specially made leather carrying case.

 The fleur-de-lis often suggests a French origin, having long been part of the French royal insignia.
 Note however that Edward III (1327-77) assumed the quartered arms of France and England in 1340 (his claim through his mother Isabella, wife of Edward II).
-Elisabeth Antoine (Louvre) suggested in conversation (May 2007) that the fleur-de-lis need not indicate a French origin, and that other northern European countries were possible places of manufacture.
+The fleur-de-lis need not indicate a French origin, and other northern European countries may be considered as possible places of manufacture (personal communication, 2007, from Elisabeth Antoine (Louvre, France).

 The crowned letter (identification uncertain) inside the lid: presumably relates to the original owner or owner's family (of royal or noble status).
-The motif showing two arms with clasped hands might refer to a family emblem rather than a specific betrothal (Elisabeth Antoine).
+The motif showing two arms with clasped hands might refer to a family emblem rather than a specific betrothal.

 For the use on goldsmiths' work of opus punctile (point work) - see Neil Stratford, De opere punctili, Beobachtungen zur Technik der Punktpunzierung um 1400, in Das Goldene Roessl: Ein Meisterwerk Pariser Hofkunst um 1400, (Munich Bayerisch Nationalmuseum, 1995), pp.131-146